nbloomf/shell.struct/README.md

 * `zstack FOO peek`: etc
 * `zstack FOO print`: etc

-stack, push, pop, peek, print, help, and show are not good names for stacks since they will be interpreted as commands.
+*stack*, *push*, *pop*, *peek*, *print*, *help*, and *show* are not good names for stacks since they will be interpreted as commands.
 I also recommend sticking to alphanumeric names with hyphens and without spaces, such as `kreb-123`, since the stack name will be used as a filename.

 Other options:

 * `zstack show`: write list of all named stacks to stdout
 * `zstack help`: print usage

-Stack data is stored at $HOME/.shellstruct/stack.
+Stack data is stored at `$HOME/.shellstruct/stack`.
+Check it out sometime!